What You Need To Know About Intermittent Fasting

 Green tea is a top-notch antioxidant, which can help prevent a range of severe diseases, from heart conditions to cancers (2, 19).
 What makes green tea invaluable is the great number of catechins, especially epigallocatechin gallate (ECGG), which is a powerful antioxidant.
 Not only does it inhibit the growth of cancer cells but it also destroys them without causing harm to healthy tissues.
 Furthermore, ECGG is said to lower the LDL, or bad cholesterol levels (12).

 The reason why green tea is often deemed the most useful one is the way it is processed.
 The tealeaves, which come from Camellia sinensis, are steamed, hence preventing ECGG from oxidation.
 Due to ECGG, green tea has a favorable effect on skin, breathing new life into the dying epidermis cells.
 At the same time, this type of tea proves to be an effective tool against fungi and viruses (12).
 Overall, green tea is both a tasty and healthy beverage.
 Dietitians recommend to drink it in moderate amounts.
-It has hardly hurt anyone.
 Refusing to drink it, you might miss a number of benefits for your health.
 As it is low in calories but rich in vitamins and catechins, green tea does not break a fast but rather positively contributes to it.

 Another tea type produced from Camellia sinensis is the black one, which is the main rival of green tea in popularity.
 Although the two tea types come from the same plant, they are quite different, mainly because black tea goes through oxidation and polymerization.
 As a result of the first process, ECGG are oxidized, while in the next step, benzotropolone (stable aromatic bicyclic ring) is synthesized.
 The main components of black tea include amino acids, alkaloids, catechins, theaflavins, thearubigins, polyphenols, and benzotropolone and its derivatives (3).

 Another weighty argument for both black and green teas is that these are helpful in slimming down.
-If you have set a goal to lose some weight, black tea might just be the best beverage choice (21).
+If you have set a goal to lose some weight, black tea might just be one of the best beverage choices (21).
 New studies have pointed out the interconnection between flavonoids in black tea and weight loss.
 Unlike green tea, the black one contains the flavonoids that appear during tea processing.
 They boost metabolism and accelerate weight loss.
 Compared with green tea, the caffeine level in the black one is higher, which facilitates the lipolysis process.
 What makes black tea even more favorable for those eager to lose weight is that it prevents them from regaining it (22).

 Herbal tea is a unique drink, which is different from the above-mentioned green and black teas.
 It is a mixture of roots and leaves of various plants, along with flowers, seeds, grasses, nuts, etc. So, technically, herbal tea is not a tea at all, as it does not come from Camellia sinensis.
 The reason why it is called so consists in it being brewed the way green or black teas are (18).